department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 ## Getting Started

-If you need support for a specific mental health problem—or if you're having problems sleeping, controlling your anger, or readjusting to civilian life—you're not alone.
+If you need support for a specific mental health problem—or if you're having problems sleeping, controlling your anger, or readjusting to civilian life—you are not alone.
 And we can help.

 Over 1.7 million Veterans received mental health services at VA last year.
-Our services range from peer support from other Veterans to counseling, therapy, medication, or a combination of these options.
+Our services range from peer support with other Veterans to counseling, therapy, medication, or a combination of these options.
 Our goal is to help you take charge of your treatment and live a full and meaningful life.

 ### How do I schedule my first appointment?